Frequently Asked Questions

 How are cohousing communities developed?

 Cohousing planning and design involve an inclusive, resident-driven process.
-Future occupants actively participate in intensive workshops, shaping the community's layout, shared spaces, and overall vision.
+Future occupants actively participate in shaping the community's layout, shared spaces, and overall vision.

 This collaborative approach prioritizes common facilities, affordability, and energy efficiency, fostering a cohesive, community-oriented design that reflects the collective aspirations of its residents.